scroll-tech/frontends/src/assets/blog/architecture.md

-# An overview of Scroll's architecture
+# An overview of Scroll’s architecture

 Scroll is an EVM-equivalent zkRollup to scale Ethereum.
 Technically speaking, Scroll is built upon two major pieces.
 The core piece is the [zkEVM](https://scroll.io/blog/zkEVM), which is used to prove the correctness of EVM execution in Layer 2.
 We have been building it in the open with the Privacy and Scaling Explorations group at the Ethereum Foundation for over a year.
 But to turn the zkEVM into a full zkRollup on the Ethereum, we also need to build a complete L2 architecture around it.

 In this post, we give an overview of Scroll’s overall architecture.
 More specifically, we will cover the initial version of Scroll which is composed of a centralized sequencing node and decentralized proving network.
 We are committed to decentralizing the set of sequencing nodes in the future and will share our design for this in future articles.

-## Scroll's architecture
+## Scroll’s architecture

 The current architecture consists of three infrastructure components (see Figure 1):